Canning Tomato Soup

 1. Chop onion& celery.
 Place in large kettle w/ just enough water to keep them from burning.
 While this simmers, cut tomatoes (remove stems if not using strainer).

-2. Add tomatoes to kettle& cook until tender.
+2. Add tomatoes to kettle & cook until tender.

-3. When tender put through Victorio or Squeezo (or similar food mill) strainer.
+3. When tender put through Victorio or Squeezo (or similar food mill) strainer. (reserve 2 cups for mixing with butter/flour)

 4. Return to kettle, add lemon juice, sugar & salt.